WilliamCRobinson/OrcaInputGenerator/readme.txt

 there.
 Adjust the template.orca file as necessary if all your calcs are gonna have the same block.
 Also feel free to add stuff to the

-1. make all your xyz files.
+1. make all your xyz files. or move them all to one directory and download using some wildcard commands ie "mv finishedjobs/*/*/*.xyz directory_of_xyzfiles" though if you do this be sure to remove .trj and gori files
 2. put all them in the data directory in this python package.
-3. set up config.ini with what type of calculation you would like to run on these geometries.
+3. set up config.ini with what type of calculation you would like to run on these geometries. planned script: generate an easily edited config.ini from a directory of xyz files.
 4. Adjust the template.orca to your project needs and let it go.
 4. run the python program.
 5. Check the output directory for your new orca inputs, add in extra blocks as needed.